manivardhan7/NexaCore-Mobile-Platform/README.md

 ## License

-This project is available for educational and development purposes.
+This project is intended for educational and development use.